WhalleyT/STACEI_old/README.md

 * [ANARCI](http://opig.stats.ox.ac.uk/webapps/sabdab-sabpred/ANARCI.php)

 ### Installing
+To install, simply clone this repository or download it.

 ## Authors
 Manuscript in  progress

 ## License

-This project is licensed under the GNU GPL License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the GNU GPL License - see the [LICENSE](LICENSE) file for details